← Back to Automation Failure Modes

 Formal ownership is mandatory when:

-- The automation crosses departments (e.g., Marketing to Sales).
+- The automation crosses departmental boundaries (e.g., Marketing to Sales).

 Personal accountability is acceptable when:

-- The workflow only affects the individual creator (e.g., "Schedule my focus time").
+- The workflow only affects the individual creator (e.g., "Notify me when my focus time starts").

-- The data is purely ephemeral and low-stakes.
+- The data is purely ephemeral and has no impact on a system of record.

 How This Appears in Client Systems

 Accountability is the anchor of automation.
-Without it, you are not building a system; you are just participating in a series of events that you don't control.
-Master this within our System Design Patterns framework and resolve automation failure modes permanently.
+Without it, you are not building a system; you are just participating in a series of events that you do not control.
+Master the ownership of your assets to master the results of your business.

 An automation without an owner is not an efficiency; it is an unmonitored liability.